Decline of Christianity in the Western world: Background

 According to a 2012 Pew Research Center survey, Christianity will remain the world's largest religion throughout the next four decades.
 However, Christianity may experience the largest net losses in terms of religious conversion, according to expectations.
-Worldwide, religious conversions are projected to have a "modest impact on changes in the Christian population" between 2010 and 2050 and may negatively affect the growth of Christian population and its share of the world's population "slightly".
-However, these forecasts lack reliable data on religious conversion in China, but according to media reports and expert assessments, it is possible that the rapid growth of Christianity in China may maintain, or even increase, the current numerical advantage of Christianity as the largest religion in the world.
+Worldwide, religious conversions are projected to have a "modest impact on changes in the Christian population" between 2010 and 2050 and may negatively affect the growth of the Christian population and its share of the world's population "slightly".

+In the past, it was believed that the rapid growth of Christianity in China during the 1980´s and 1990´s will continue and maintain, or even increase, the current numerical advantage of Christianity as the largest religion in the world.
+However, recent reports by Pew Research Center suggests that christianity in China has stopped growing and has instead entered a phase of stagnation.
+Some of the reasons for this change in course includes the crackdowns on christian churches and christian influence by Chinese authorities, the tightened oversight over clergy and congregations and the 'sinicization' of the christian faith.

 In the United States, there have been some conversions to Christianity among those who grew up non-religious, but they have not been in numbers that make up for those who were raised as Christians but became religiously unaffiliated later in their lives.
+According to a Pew study in 2020, among adults aged 18 to 54 in 117 countries, 83% of those who were raised Christian remain Christian.
+The remaining 17% now identify as non-Christian, and the vast majority of former Christians no longer identify with any religion.

-Scholars have proposed that Church institutions decline in power and prominence in most industrialized societies, except in cases in which religion serves some function in society beyond merely regulating the relationship between individuals and God.
-Developing countries in Latin America and Africa are not experiencing a decline, mostly because of religious conversion in those countries where the Church offers broad social support services.
-Together with the decline of Western Christians, increasing numbers of Christians in the global South will form a "new Christendom" in which the majority of the world's Christian population will be found in the South.
-According to various scholars and sources, Pentecostalism – a Protestant Christian movement – is the fastest growing religion in the world; this growth is primarily due to religious conversion.
+Scholars have proposed that church institutions decline in power and prominence in most industrialized societies, except in cases in which religion serves some function in society beyond merely regulating the relationship between individuals and God.
+Developing countries in Africa and Southeast Asia are not experiencing a decline, mostly because of religious conversion in those countries where the church offers broad social support services.
+Together with the decline of Western Christians, increasing numbers of Christians in the Global South will form a "new Christendom" in which the majority of the world's Christian population will be found in the South.
+According to various scholars and sources, Pentecostalism – a Protestant Christian movement – is the fastest-growing religion in the world; this growth is primarily due to religious conversion.

 The European Values Study found that in most European countries in 2008, the majority of young respondents identified themselves as Christians.
 Unlike Western Europe, in Central and Eastern European countries, the proportion of Christians has either been stable or it has increased in the post-communist era.
 A large majority (83%) of those who were raised as Christians in Western Europe still identify as such.
 The remainder mostly self-identify as religiously unaffiliated.
 Christianity is still the largest religion in Western Europe, where 71% of Western Europeans identified themselves as Christian, according to a 2018 study by the Pew Research Center.